Kristina01111000/Drws_site/README.md

 10/19

-- On fourissimo page see if there is a way to accept attachments

-- add book excerpt that he sent in email -> still messed up tab -> still mesed up, i don't think it can be fixed in a way that looks good

 Things to do when quizzes are back:
 - fix up the quiz page
 - remove teh yiin/yang graph from the 40Q
 - see if there is a way to capture names from the box at the bottom, or just delete it
-- see if i can add a link
+- see if i can add a link  in the pdf file

-11/16

-- He is going to write a blurb for the quizzes

 11/30
 - Get an image for the yoga slide
 - do the slides for all of his videos
+- see if fourissimo page accepts txt files
+- He is going to write a blurb for the quizzes

 12/7